ksalk/lothus-app/README.md

 # Project goals

 Apart from an obvious goal of building a complete working app, which I could use for my own needs, I wanted to set up some things that I want to accomplish while coding this project.
+These are some tools/directions that I want to explore.

 - [ ] Go for Domain-Driven-Design and focus on the domain
 - [ ] Dockerize the app and set up complete CI/CD pipeline in Azure DevOps
 - [ ] Use VS Code to built the app instead of Visual Studio.
-I just wanted to try out more light-weight IDE
+I just wanted to code more with light-weight IDE
+- [ ] Use new ASP.NET Core Minimal API
+- [ ] Make use of OpenAI APIs
+- [ ] Use Azure NoSQL CosmosDb

-This list might fluctuate and I might add some points, as my vision will probably change in time.
+This list might fluctuate and I might add some points later, as my vision will probably change in time.